 Deciding whether a company is doing well or not is only one-half of the investment game.
 The other half is the difficult bit – working out whether or not the shares are good value for money.
 Pay too high a price, and your results may end up being poor, no matter how good the company.

 For Michael Page, this is where the investment case gets a little weaker.

 The first thing I like to see in an investment is a good yield, and that’s missing here.
 With the yield at less than 3%, investors can put their money into the safety of a FTSE 100 tracker and get substantially more than that.

 But there is a catch.
-At around 370p, Michael Page is current trading at 25 times its average earnings over the last decade.
-That is definitely growth company territory and it can be a risky level to buy in at.
+At around 370p, Michael Page is currently trading at 25 times its average earnings over the last decade.
+That is definitely growth company territory, and it can be a risky level to buy in at.
 If the future growth of the company falters, there is a real risk that the shares could be re-rated downward by 50% or more.

-In short them, Michael Page appears to be a solid, highly successful business, generating a growing stream of profits and dividends; but at a price of around 370p, investors are heavily reliant on other investors maintaining the company’s bullish valuation.
+In short, Michael Page appears to be a solid, highly successful business, generating a growing stream of profits and dividends; but at a price of around 370p, investors are heavily reliant on other investors maintaining the company’s bullish valuation.

 What you have to ask yourself is: How likely is that?